-Traffic counts were conducted in the project area on Thursday, February 7, 2019 from 6:30 to 9:30 am and from 3:30 to 6:30 pm.
+Traffic counts were conducted in the project area on Thursday, February 7, 2019 from 6:30 to 9:30 a.m. and from 3:30 to 6:30 p.m.
 In addition, 24-hour average daily traffic (ADT) counts were collected at the six I-605/Valley Boulevard interchange ramps on Thursday, February 7, 2019.

-According to the TOAR, all freeway general purpose and HOV lane segments, as well as all freeway ramp junctions, in the study area are currently operating at level of service (LOS) D or better during all peak hours, except for the I-605 northbound weave segment between the Valley Boulevard direct on-ramp and the I-10 off-ramp where the general purpose lane operates at LOS E or worse during both AM and PM peak hours and the I-605 southbound weave segment between the I-10 on-ramp and the Valley Boulevard loop off-ramp where the general purpose lane operates at LOS F during both AM and PM peak hours.
-Additionally, all intersections in the study area are currently operating at LOS D or better, except I-605 southbound and Valley Boulevard at p.m. peak hour; I-605 northbound ramps/Temple Avenue and Valley Boulevard, at both a.m. and p.m. peak hours; and Temple Avenue and Railroad Avenue, at both a.m. and p.m. peak hours, all of which are currently operating at LOS E or worse.
+According to the TOAR, all freeway general purpose and HOV lane segments, as well as all freeway ramp junctions, in the study area are currently operating at level of service (LOS) D or better during all peak hours, except for the I-605 northbound weave segment between the Valley Boulevard direct on-ramp and the I-10 off-ramp where the general purpose lane operates at LOS E or worse during both a.m. and p.m. peak hours and the I-605 southbound weave segment between the Valley Boulevard loop off-ramp where the general purpose lane operates at LOS F during both AM and PM peak hours.
+Additionally, all intersections in the study area are currently operating at LOS D or better, except I-605 southbound and Valley Boulevard during the p.m. peak hour; I-605 northbound ramps/Temple Avenue and Valley Boulevard, during both a.m. and p.m. peak hours; and Temple Avenue and Railroad Avenue, during both a.m. and p.m. peak hours, all of which are currently operating at LOS E or worse.